-To evaluate our method's multi-scale map generation capabilities, we utilize the multi-scale map generation dataset MLMG constructed by the state-of-the-art (SOTA) method LACG \cite{Fu2023LevelAwareConsistentMultilevel}.
-The MLMG dataset assesses multi-scale map generation techniques and includes tiles from diverse urban environments such as forests, rivers, streets, residential areas, industrial zones, water bodies, and squares.
-The dataset comprises samples collected from cities in the United States and China, reflecting significant differences in their respective images and maps.
+To evaluate our method's multi-scale map generation capabilities, we utilize the multi-scale map generation dataset MLMG constructed by the SOTA method LACG \citep{fu2023levelaware}.
+The MLMG comprises samples collected from cities in the US and China, reflecting significant differences in their respective images and maps.
 In China, roads are typically wider with lower distribution density, lacking a clear parallel-vertical relationship, whereas in the United States, roads are generally straight and densely packed, with the ground neatly segmented into blocks.
-The dataset from the U.S. city is MLMG-US, while the dataset from the Chinese city is MLMG-CN.
-Both MLMG-US and MLMG-CN contain equal samples and levels, featuring multi-scale remote sensing images paired with corresponding map tiles and element labels.